kbariotis/kostasbariotis.com/blog/typescript-graphql-server/index.md

 ## More types

 So far, we've been doing great.
 Notice the `hello` query how it returns a `String` type.
 That's great, but with TypeScript and GraphQL, we are able to define more complex type structures.
-As a matter of fact, we are definetely going to need them.
+As a matter of fact, we are definitely going to need them.
 So let's change the query to return a more complicated object.

 ```TypeScript
 // src/queries/hello.ts